 For nearly five decades, Rudy Moos, PhD, has been one of the giants of modern addiction research.
-I believe he has, more than any other research scientist, focused on questions of the greatest import to addiction counselors and the individuals and families they serve.
-His published studies have dramatically expanded our knowledge of addiction treatment and the processes of long-term addiction recovery.
+I believe he has, more than any other research scientist, focused on questions of the greatest import to

 As a child, Rudy Moos fled Berlin, Germany before the outbreak of World War II-first to Belgium and England and then migrating with his family to San Francisco, California.
 He later completed his college and graduate work in Clinical Psychology at the University of California and in the years since has served as a Professor of Psychiatry and Behavioral Sciences at Stanford University and has led (now as Emeritus Director) the Center for Health Care Evaluation at the Veterans Affairs Health Care System and Stanford University Medical Center in Palo Alto, California.